arjunrao796123/dog-breed-classifier/README.md

 The best model for me was the xception model, which gave me an accuracy of 85.7%

+# Acknowledgements
-I would like to thank udacity for this opportunity.
+I would like to thank Udacity for this opportunity.